Kraven the Hunter: Hunted

 In a prelude to "Hunted", Kraven the Hunter reminisces about how Sasha, Vladimir, and Alyosha were killed by him and Ana for not living up to his legacy.
-After cutting a deal with the High Evolutionary, Kraven the Hunter has 87 clones of him created, trained as the Sons of Kraven, and sent out to prove themselves by being hunted by each other.
+After cutting a deal with the High Evolutionary, Kraven has 87 clones of him created, trained as the Sons of Kraven, and sent out to prove themselves by being hunted by each other.
 This motif caused Ana to leave him.
-The one that hunted and killed the other Sons of Kraven was labeled as the Last Son of Kraven.
-With help from the Taskmaster, the Black Ant, and Arcade, Kraven the Hunter starts hunting various animal-themed characters, like the Beetle, the Kangaroo, the Owl, the Puma, the Serpent Society, the Squid, and the White Rabbit.
-In the case of the King Cobra, the Rhino, the Scorpion, Stegron the Dinosaur Man, the Tarantula, and the Vulture, they were grouped together as the Savage Six.
-While making the final preparations for the "Great Hunt," Kraven the Hunter recaps on his own immortality when it was revealed that the Kraven the Hunter that was stabbed by the Scarlet Spider was actually a clone.
-Kraven the Hunter sends the Last Son of Kraven to capture Spider-Man for the Great Hunt.
-After a Hunter-Bot created by Arcade Industries is demonstrated on the Iguana, Kraven the Hunter and Arcade begin the Great Hunt, where Central Park is surrounded by a dome that is from the same technology as the Planetary Defense System.
-It is revealed that the moment the individual connects to the Hunter-Bot and if it is destroyed, then the individual is killed, which is what happens when the Vulture destroys Bob's Hunter-Bot.
-Kraven the Hunter plans this from the beginning to punish the hunters for killing animals for sport.
-Kraven the Hunter has Arcade tell the Vulture that there is a chance to break the force field by killing more Hunter-Bots.
-During a fight between the Hunter-Bots and the animal-themed characters, Kraven the Hunter's secret motive is to force Spider-Man into killing him again so that he can be free from his dreadful curse.
-He does this by trapping Curt Connors when he tries to rescue his son, Billy.
+The one who hunted and killed the other Sons of Kraven was labeled as the Last Son of Kraven.
+With help from the Taskmaster, the Black Ant, and Arcade, Kraven starts hunting various animal-themed characters, like Beetle, Kangaroo, Owl, Puma, the Serpent Society, Squid, and White Rabbit.
+King Cobra, Rhino, Scorpion, Stegron, Tarantula, and Vulture are captured and grouped together as the Savage Six.
+While making the final preparations for the "Great Hunt," Kraven reflects on his immortality; it is revealed that the Kraven who was stabbed by the Scarlet Spider was a clone.
+Kraven sends the Last Son of Kraven to capture Spider-Man for the Great Hunt.
+After Arcade's Hunter-Bot is tested and kills Iguana, Kraven and Arcade begin the Great Hunt and Central Park is surrounded by a dome.
+It is revealed that the Hunter-Bots are connected to their pilots, which will kill them if the robots are destroyed.
+Kraven had planned this effect from the beginning to punish the hunters for killing animals for sport.
+Kraven has Arcade tell the Vulture that there is a chance to break the force field by killing more Hunter-Bots.
+During a fight between the Hunter-Bots and the animal-themed characters, Kraven's secret motive is to force Spider-Man into killing him again so that he can be free from his curse of immortality.
+He does this by trapping Curt Connors when he tries to rescue his son Billy.
 Spider-Man was forced to "kill" Curt by tearing out the implant chip that prevented Curt hurting humans as the Lizard, despite the risk that taking out the chip would kill Curt.
-After Spider-Man found the dead bodies of the guards that were killed when the Lizard escaped, he was confronted by Kraven the Hunter.
-During their fight, Spider-Man figured out that Kraven the Hunter was the one who killed the guards to frame the Lizard, as the wounds are too precise for the Lizard's feral claws.
-To guilt Spider-Man into becoming a hunter, Kraven the Hunter attempts to force Spider-Man to watch the Lizard save Billy and the Black Cat from the Last Son of Kraven, but Spider-Man rejects the idea that this can only be accomplished through violence.
-Upon realizing that he was the beast that he was wanting to kill all along, Kraven the Hunter released all the surviving animal-themed characters and sends Spider-Man to protect Mary Jane.
-Kraven the Hunter then dons a copy of Spider-Man's black costume to act like him once more.
-When the Last Son of Kraven was conned into strangling Kraven the Hunter to death, he soon realized that he was fooled when he sees Spider-Man swinging away.
-His funeral is later attended by the Last Son of Kraven.
-The Chameleon is revealed to be one of the attendees as he is pleased that Kraven the Hunter spared him from the Great Hunt.
-As he walks away, the Chameleon quotes to his dead half-brother to sleep well and states "You needn't worry.
+After Spider-Man finds the bodies of the guards who were killed when the Lizard escaped, he is confronted by Kraven.
+Spider-Man figures out that Kraven was the one who killed the guards to frame the Lizard, as the wounds are too precise for the Lizard's claws.
+To guilt Spider-Man into becoming a hunter, Kraven attempts to force Spider-Man to watch the Lizard save Billy and the Black Cat from the Last Son of Kraven, but Spider-Man rejects the idea that this can only be accomplished through violence.
+Upon realizing that he was the beast that he was wanting to kill all along, Kraven releases all the surviving animal-themed characters and sends Spider-Man to protect Mary Jane.
+Kraven dons a copy of Spider-Man's black costume to act like him once more.
+When the Last Son of Kraven is conned into strangling Kraven to death, he soon realizes that he was fooled when he sees Spider-Man swinging away.
+His funeral is attended by the Last Son of Kraven.
+The Chameleon is revealed to be one of the attendees as he is pleased that Kraven spared him from the Great Hunt.
+As he walks away, the Chameleon tells his dead half-brother to sleep well: "You needn't worry.
 The world is no longer your burden.
-Besides, there won't be much of it left soon...not by the time I've finished".
+Besides, there won't be much of it left soon...not by the time I've finished."